marquesarthur/cronicas-rpg/class_paladin_saint.md

 Sword Saint Spells are one of the most well kept secrets of the order.
 You cannot acquire these spells through the lore bard magical secret class feature.
 College of valor or sword bards can still learn these spells.

 Starting at **3rd level**, you have learned to regain some of your magical energy by meditating on your sword-play.
 Once per day when you finish a Short Rest, you can choose expended Spell Slots to recover.
-The Spell Slots can have a combined level that is equal to or less than half your Paladin level (rounded up), and none of the slots can be 3rd level or higher.
+The Spell Slots can have a combined level that is equal to or less than half your Paladin level (rounded down), and none of the slots can be 3rd level or higher.

 #### Hellcry Punch